vvss12300/learn_in_2_hours_typescript/README.md

 ```

 - Union Types
-	- If we need to assign more than one type to variable then we use the feature union type
+	- If we need to assign more than one type to a variable then we use the feature union type
 ```javascript
 // Here we are saying that sampleVariable can be a string or number let sampleVariable: string | number = 'John Doe';